Gavin72/FiveM/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: PENDING, enhancement
+labels: Help wanted, Pending
-assignees: Jamie-D-T
+assignees: Jamie-D-T, PoliceTrooper, ZackDallaire112

 ---